Moon, time and I Ching

 Repeat the process since the beginning, two more times.
 During repetitions, each result may equal 8 or 4.

-Results are transformed two times.
+The results are transformed two times.
 The first stem placed in between the pinky and ring fingers should not be taken into account.
 9 becomes 8, and 5 becomes 4; then, 8 becomes 2, and 4 becomes 3.

 Sum the results of the three countings.
 There will be 4 possibilities: 9, 6, 7 or 8.
-This is the final result, the first line of the reading.
+This is the final result, the first line of the hexagram.
 Only old lines change (6 and 9), whereas the young ones rest (7 and 8).

 Repeat all of the previous steps 5 more times to get the other five lines of the hexagram.